greg-mcmann/mustache/README.md

 ### Set Delimiter

 Set delimiter tags change the tag delimiters from `{{` and `}}` to different sequences.
 The new sequences may not contain whitespace or equal signs.
 The set delimiter tag is useful when the contents of a template contains tag delimiter sequences.
 Partials do not inherit changed delimiters from a template.
+Lines with a standalone delimiter tag are stripped from the output rather than leaving an empty line.

 **Template**
 ```Text